Convicted Teen Appeals Murder Sentence, Claims Shooting Was Accidental

-The 18-year-old was sentenced to the law's toughest penalty for the murder of 39-year-old Mikael in a pedestrian tunnel in Skärholmen.
-The verdict is now being appealed in the Court of Appeal.
+The 18-year-old was sentenced to the law's toughest penalty for the killing of 39-year-old Mikael in a pedestrian tunnel in Skärholmen.
+Now that the verdict is being appealed in the Court of Appeal – the convicted man claims that he did not shoot intentionally, reports Dagens Nyheter.

 Photo: Anders Wiklund/TT

-In his appeal, he is seeking acquittal or mitigation of the sentence.
+In his appeal, he is seeking acquittal or a reduction.

-The convicted person's defense has questioned several parts of the district court's assessment.
+The convicted person's defense has previously questioned several parts of the district court's assessment.

-The district court rules out that there were more than three people in the pedestrian tunnel, but I think another judge may have a different opinion about that, said his lawyer Harri Keränen to TT after the trial.
+The district court excludes the possibility that there were more than three people in the pedestrian tunnel, but I think another judge may have a different opinion, said his lawyer Harri Keränen to TT after the trial.

-It was on April 10 last year that 39-year-old Mikael was shot to death in front of his son's eyes after Mikael confronted a group of youths, including the convicted murderer.
+It was on April 10 last year that Mikael, 39, was killed in front of his son's eyes after Mikael confronted a group of youths, including the convicted person.

-The alleged shooter has also appealed the two verdicts for, among other things, attempted murder of gang members from a rival gang in 2023, for which he was also convicted at the trial.
+The alleged shooter has appealed the two verdicts for, among other things, attempted murder of rival gang members in 2023, which he was also convicted of during the trial.

 The proceedings in the Svea Court of Appeal are expected to continue until May 26.